bigspotteddog/landing-page-service/how_to_build_an_ecommerce_website_from_scratch.md

 The project will teach you how to build an ecommerce website from scratch.
 The website will work similar to Amazon Fresh.

-The features for this ecommerce site are described below and they will each feature will include the technologiess and development knowledge needed to build that feature.
+The features for this ecommerce site are described below and each feature will include the technologiess and development knowledge needed to build that feature.

+## Prerequisites

 The first step will be to deploy a "Hello World!" web application to the cloud.
 A web application includes a backend system where a website does not.
 This will teach us some dev ops to get the web site deployed.
 We will incrementally improve the website from there.

+### Skills needed

+The skills need to accomplish this feature are:

+#### Application server

+We will be using Java as our backend programming language and Spring Boot as the application server.
+We will need to install Java and run the Spring Boot initializer to create the initial application.
+Since this ecommerce store will be deployed to the cloud, we will us Google Cloud Platform and we will need to install that and its prerequisite, Python.

+Once we have installed these platform tools, we will publish the web application GCP on Google App Engine.
+We will want the ecommerce store to be secure so we will need to issue and configure the web application to use a SSL/TLS certificate.
+We will also need to register a domain and configure DNS settings.

 ## What are the features of this ecommerce website?